Inhomogeneous mixing: From microscopic dynamics to mesoscopic staircases: Close-up of inhomogeneous mixing: blobs/voids in turbulence

 In Figure~\ref{fig:TL03}(b), the black solid curve shows the time series of the wavelet power of $\delta n/n$ ($P_{\delta n/n}$) integrated over the frequency range of 10--500~kHz, the green dashed curve shows the time series of the wavelet power of the perpendicular velocity fluctuations near the GAM frequency integrated over 6--9~kHz ($P_{GAM}$), and the vertical red lines denote the times when voids are present.
 It is found that the burst of density voids occurred almost simultaneously with the transient rise of the broadband turbulent fluctuation power $P_{\delta n/n}$.
 It is also evident that a transient rise of GAM power $P_{GAM}$ occurs $\sim 1$~ms after the burst of density voids.
-Besides, recent experimental observations in the plasma edge of TJ-K stellarator also support this physical mechanism~\cite{dumerat2025_submitted}.
+Besides, recent experimental observations in the plasma edge of TJ-K stellarator also support this physical mechanism \cite{dumeratPPCF2025}.
 Blobs in the SOL are found to cause potential fluctuations in a zonal band inside the separatrix in a unidirectional causality by using probe measurements and convergent cross mapping methods.
 These results indicate that blobs and voids can play an important role in driving intermittent zonal flow.
+Moreover, formation of such void or blob driven zonal flows can initiate staircase formation, linking microphysics of blob/void and mesoscopic structure formation.
+It is to staircases and other mesoscopic phenomena that we turn in the following section.